BarRaider/barraider.github.io/spotify.md

 - Play/Pause Toggle option which also shows you the current time elapsed of the song
 - Option to select which device you want to control (This is availabile under the Play action.
 See next section as this may be needed in your setup)

-### Nothing happens when I click the buttons
+### Help!
+Nothing happens when I click the buttons
 If you have multiple devices configured in Spotify, and none of them are playing, you will need to first choose which device to control.
-Make sure Spotify is loaded on your computer and drag a new Spotify action to your Stream Deck.
-Choose the "Play" action and then choose your device under the "Device" field.
-Click the button on your Stream Deck and it will start playing on the choosen device.
+Make sure Spotify is loaded on the device you want to control (and preferably playing) and drag a new Spotify action to your Stream Deck.
+Choose the "Play" action and then choose that device under the "Device" field (Icon on Stream Deck should change).
+Click the button on your Stream Deck and it will start playing on the chosen device.
+[If you still have problems, feel free to contact me using the methods below]

 ### Follow me for the latest project updates and twitch streams:
 <a href="https://www.twitch.tv/barraider/" alt="@BarRaider"><img src="/images/twitch.png" height="32" width="32"/></a>